Top 13 Places To Visit In Chitrakoot: A Guide For Travellers And History Enthusiasts

 Photo: Sneha Shrivastava / Wikimedia Commons

-The Gupt Godavari Caves near Chitrakoot are fascinating archaeological sites known for their historical and cultural importance.
+The Gupt Godavari Caves in Chitrakoot are fascinating archaeological sites known for their historical and cultural importance.
 These are replete with details in carvings and rock formations and are thought to be a sanctuary for old monks.
 The complex has two significant caves, the largest of which has a beautiful natural water body.
 According to stories, this was the secret residence of Lord Rama and his associates.
 A vibrant cover of green around the place ensures a quiet atmosphere, making it an ideal place for exploration and reflection.

-Time: 6 AM – 5:30 PM
+Timings: 6 AM – 5:30 PM

 Entry Fee: ₹50